Elise-Shen/207/phase1/README.txt

                             - Transfer Money between Accounts
                             - Exit to Main Menu

+    Exit: Logs user out of ATM, will return to step 2 above.

 Menu items:
     View Balance Summary: Prompt the user to choose an Account which the Account ID and Balance will be printed to screen.